claint76/inivation-docs/Software user guides/AEDAT_file_formats.md

 **eventCapacity** still gives the length of the data portion of the packet in bytes.

-The Frame event is slightly different in that it doesn’t have a constant, fixed size across all events, due to the pixel data which may vary due to ROI readouts or different resolutions.
+The Frame event is slightly different in that it doesn't have a constant, fixed size across all events, due to the pixel data which may vary due to ROI readouts or different resolutions.